 Philosophy, Objectives &Scope

-NURTURE is an international and trans-disciplinary research open-access journal.
+NURTURE is planned to be an international and trans-disciplinary research journal.
 Research papers and other articles from any field of physical or social sciences social having direct or indirect relevance to the betterment of individual, family or community are welcome.
 Nurture provides an international forum for academia for publishing their research work having implications for individual, family or community as consumers and social units.
-It aims at supporting the creation and accumulation of knowledge that can be used for empowering individual, family or community so that they can optimize the quality of their life.
-Thus the spectrum of the variety of professionals who may send articles for this journal is very wide.
-However, when any article fulfills the criteria of having implications for individual, family or community as consumers and social units it would ultimately fall within any of the following domains of Home Economics.
-A brief description of each area is given, though a much wider variety of topics could be included in each area.
+It aims at supporting the creation and accumulation of knowledge that can be used for empowering individual, family or community so that they can optimize their quality of their life.
+Thus the spectrum of variety of professionals who may send articles for this journal is very wide.
+However, when any article fulfills the criteria of having implications for individual, family or community as consumers and social units it would ultimate fall within any of the following domains of Home Economics.
+A brief description of each area is given though a much wider variety of topics could be included in each area.

 Family dynamics & Human Development